Philip1806/blublog/README.md

     ...
 ```

-If your User model is not in App\Models, edit blublog config file.
+**If your User model is not in App\Models, edit blublog config file** in src/Config/blublog.php.

 2. You need to add this in filesystems.php from config folder: